aliyun/terraform-provider-alicloud/website/docs/r/config_rule.html.markdown

 The following arguments are supported:

 * `maximum_execution_frequency` - (Optional, Available in v1.124.1+) The frequency of the compliance evaluations, it is required if the ConfigRuleTriggerTypes value is ScheduledNotification.
 Valid values: `One_Hour`, `Three_Hours`, `Six_Hours`, `Twelve_Hours`, `TwentyFour_Hours`.
-* `resource_types_scope` - (Required, Available in v1.124.1+) Resource types to be evaluated.
+* `resource_types_scope` - (Optional, Available in v1.124.1+) Resource types to be evaluated.
 [Alibaba Cloud services that support Cloud Config.](https://www.alibabacloud.com/help/en/doc-detail/127411.htm)
-* `config_rule_trigger_types` - (Required, Available in v1.124.1+) The trigger type of the rule.
+* `config_rule_trigger_types` - (Optional, Available in v1.124.1+) The trigger type of the rule.
 Valid values: `ConfigurationItemChangeNotification`: The rule is triggered upon configuration changes. `ScheduledNotification`: The rule is triggered as scheduled.
 * `exclude_resource_ids_scope` - (Optional, Available in v1.124.1+) The rule monitors excluded resource IDs, multiple of which are separated by commas, only applies to rules created based on managed rules, custom rule this field is empty.
 * `region_ids_scope` - (Optional, Available in v1.124.1+) The rule monitors region IDs, separated by commas, only applies to rules created based on managed rules.
 * `resource_group_ids_scope` - (Optional, Available in v1.124.1+) The rule monitors resource group IDs, separated by commas, only applies to rules created based on managed rules.